Best AI Meeting Notes 2026: Independent Accuracy Benchmarks (Multilingual)

 Technical Jargon and Proper Nouns

-"Kubernetes," "Schrems II ruling," "VLAIO subsidy": domain-specific terminology is a minefield for all AI transcription.
-Some tools let you upload custom vocabularies; MeetMemo is working on this feature.
-For now, expect proper nouns and technical terms to be the most common source of errors regardless of which tool you use.
+"Kubernetes," "Schrems II ruling," "VLAIO subsidy" β domain-specific terminology is a minefield for all AI transcription.
+Some tools support custom vocabulary lists; MeetMemo is working on this.
+Regardless of which tool you use, proper nouns and technical terms are the most reliable source of errors.

 Poor Audio Hardware

-This one is entirely in your control.
-A €30 USB microphone improves accuracy by 3–5 percentage points compared to a laptop's built-in mic.
-It's the single highest-ROI investment you can make for better meeting notes.
+Entirely in your control.
+A β¬30 USB microphone improves accuracy by 3β5 percentage points over a laptop's built-in mic β the single highest-ROI investment you can make for better transcription.

 Code-Switching (Mixing Languages)